You should periodically create a backup copy of your website.

 But if you want to restrict access to only the Super User, you can.

-Select the OPTIONS button from the top right of the Akeeba Backup dashboard.
+Select the 'Options' button from the top right of the Akeeba Backup dashboard.

 And toggle the Administrator user permissions - see image.

-- Action Log - Akeeba Backup.
+Enable the Action Log - Akeeba Backup Plugin

-The Backup on update Plugin is very useful.
+The Backup on Update Plugin

 Be aware of two important things when using the Manage Backups screen.